 • Routing features.

-The disadvantage of using different network security technologies separately is it increases administrative cost and degrades network performance.
+The disadvantage of using different network security technologies separately is it increases administrative costs and degrades network performance.
 An NGFW combines multiple network security technologies to provide better security mechanisms while taking care of most of the disadvantages of using separate security solutions at a time.

 What is the NGFW or Next Generation Firewall?